ELD tips for drivers: Best practices for use

 Adding shipping information

 After you have picked up a load/trailer etc., it is important to update the shipping information in your ELD.
-This must be included on your logs in the relevant shipping section, as it is sent to the FMCSA when transferring logs.
+This must be included on your logs in the relevant shipping section, as it is sent to the FMCSA (in the U.S.) or other regulating bodies depending on your location, when transferring logs.
 Remember to keep this section updated during the day as you pick up and drop off as well.

 Moving the truck during rest